thanthese/header/readme.md

 Try this neat trick in vim: `:g/^#` to see an outline of the document.
 Use `:grep` or [fzf.vim](https://github.com/junegunn/fzf.vim) to making viewing the outline even easier.

+# Why are there only two headline levels?

+If you need more than two levels, you're doing it wrong.
+Create more, smaller files.
+If you really, really need the extra depth, consider using a tool that supports that complexity -- something with folding capabilities.